 But HEMO is more—far more—than just a grand-tasting drink!
 HEMO is crammed with vitamins and minerals—enough to really do some good!
 One glass of Hemo daily—yes, just one—gives you one-half the total daily adult requirements of Vitamins A, B1, D, and G, plus iron!
 And extra needed calcium and phosphorus, too!Added to a usual diet, that makes up almost any shortage of all these vital food elements!
 Enough HEMO to make one drink costs only 2½¢!Start drinking HEMO today.
 Lean back and enjoy every sip.
 See if you don't start feeling better, looking better, and tackling each day with more pep!
 Get HEMO now!
 24 delicious drinks at your grocer or druggists for 59¢.

-Elsie had a fictional cartoon mate, Elmer the Bull, whose drawing is on the label of every bottle of Elmer's Glue-All.
-Elmer was created in 1940 and lent to Borden's then chemical division as the mascot for Elmer's Products.
+Elsie had a fictional cartoon mate, Elmer the Bull, whose drawing is on every bottle of Elmer's Glue-All.
+Elmer was created in 1940 and lent to Borden's then-chemical division as the mascot for Elmer's Products.

 The pair were given offspring Beulah and Beauregard in 1948 and twins Larabee and Lobelia in 1957.

 Elsie has been bestowed honorary university degrees as "Doctor of Bovinity," "Doctor of Human Kindness," and "Doctor of Ecownomics."
 In Wisconsin, home of the Dairy Princess, Elsie was named "Queen of Dairyland."

 The Wisconsin "Queen of Dairyland" gave the dairy industry hundreds of thousands of dollars worth of free publicity.